 We encourage our patients to take part in clinical research trials.
 Many of these studies are initiated by our own gynecologic cancer investigators, who design and implement the research as we work to provide the most advanced gynecologic cancer care.
 Through these trials, we evaluate potential new ways of preventing, diagnosing and treating ovarian and other gynecologic cancers.

-Gynecologic cancer resources
+Gynecologic cancer resources and support

 A cancer diagnosis can leave you feeling stunned and overwhelmed.
 But at The University of Kansas Cancer Center, you don’t have to navigate your cancer journey alone.
 From initial diagnosis until your treatment plan is established, our nurse navigators guide patients through initial testing and appointments, answering questions and providing emotional support every step of the way.
 Your navigator then remains an additional resource for you throughout your cancer journey.